strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   === Four assumptions, referred as strong ignorability

-  === Required to assure identifiability of the causal estimands with observational data @rubin2005causal
+  === Required for identifiability of the causal estimands with observational data @rubin2005causal

 ]